-Monitoring Relays and Overcurrent Relays: Trips faulty circuit breakers
+Protective Relays: Trips faulty circuit breakers

 A protective relay is a compact and self-contained switchgear that trips a circuit breaker when a fault is detected for conditions such as overcurrent, overvoltage, over- and under-frequency, and reverse power flow.
 Sometimes known as monitoring relays, protective relays have two functions: switching (trip) and measuring (the monitored value that leads to a trip).
 Most protective relays are electromechanical, which work by electromagnetic attraction and induction.
 Protective relays are most commonly used in electric power systems.
 Overcurrent Relays are a subcategory of protective relays.
 Our portfolio of protective relays is manufactured under the Wilmar product family.

 Protective relays provide the presence, type, and/or location of a fault.
 For example, once a fault is detected, the relay closes the trip circuit of the breaker which results in the opening of the breaker and disconnection of the faulty circuit.
 This minimizes damage to equipment and decreases service disruption to the rest of the system.
 When a short circuit occurs, the current flowing in the transmission line increases to an enormous value.
-This results in a heavy current flow through the relay coil that causes the relay to close its contact, which in turn closes to breaker trip circuit and makes the circuit breaker open and isolates the faulty section from the rest of the operating system.
-This isolation helps with the safety of the circuit equipment from getting damaged and normal operation of the rest of the system can continue.
+This results in a heavy current flow through the relay coil that causes the relay to close its contact, which in turn closes the breaker trip circuit and makes the circuit breaker open and isolates the faulty section from the rest of the operating system.
+This isolation contributes to the safety of the circuit equipment from getting damaged and normal operation of the rest of the system can continue.

 Our KILOVAC WD series offers several models of protective relays in a common package that is suitable for either DIN rail or screw mounting.
 These flexible, multifunction devices offer user selectable voltages, sense currents and frequencies.
 Adjustable time delays are standard.
 This allows a single part number to be suitable for multiple applications, thereby reducing inventory costs.